Periodic Freight Demand Estimation for Large-scale Tactical Planning: Problem Description

 \section{Problem Description}

-We start by briefly summarizing the planning process we consider: We take the point of view of a freight carrier that wishes to define a tactical plan.
+We start by briefly summarizing the planning process we consider \greta{(see illustration in Figure~\ref{fig:planning_processes}), taking} the point of view of a freight carrier \ef{wishing} to define a tactical plan.
 First, the carrier estimates the periodic demand for each commodity over the tactical planning horizon.
 Second, the periodic demand estimates are used as an input to solve the tactical planning problem of interest.
-The latter involves design decisions that are fixed over the tactical planning horizon, and flow decisions.
-At the operational level, the tactical plan is adjusted -- i.e., the flow decisions -- according to actual demand realizations.
+The latter involves design decisions that are fixed over the tactical planning horizon, and flow decisions \ef{in each period}. \greta{The tactical level is framed with a red, dashed, line in Figure~\ref{fig:planning_processes}}.
+At the operational level \greta{(framed with a blue, dotted, line in the figure)} the tactical plan is adjusted -- i.e., the flow decisions -- according to actual demand realizations.
 In addition to these adjustments, other decisions could be taken to cope with demand fluctuations, such as outsourcing.
 There are hence two sources of costs to consider in the tactical planning process: the fixed cost of the tactical plan (design decisions) and the variable cost (flow and outsourcing decisions) resulting from the adjustments in each period.
+Our objective, illustrated \efsec{in the figure} with a thick orange left arrow, is to use the information from the planning problem to estimate the periodic demand that minimizes the tactical costs.

-We attend to large-scale problems that require a deterministic formulation to be tractable.
-Therefore, at the tactical planning level, the demand is treated as fixed and known while, in reality, it varies in each period.
+We attend to large-scale problems that require a deterministic formulation \greta{of the SND problem} to be \efsec{computationally} tractable.
+Therefore, at the tactical planning level, demand is treated as fixed and known while, in reality, it varies in each period.
 In this section we describe in detail the problem of estimating the periodic demand so as to minimize fixed and variable costs.
-We first introduce notation related to tactical and operational planning time horizons.
+We first introduce notation related to \greta{the} tactical and operational planning time horizons.
 We then define the various concepts of demand we encounter, followed by a description of an MCND formulation.
-Finally, we describe the link between observed demand, periodic demand and the MCND formulation, which formally introduces our problem.
+Finally, we describe links between observed demand, periodic demand and the MCND formulation, which formally introduces our problem.